 The Tunes Foundry

-Áine and Matt had busy summers these past few years with gigs – in 2015 they performed at a Premiere screening of a film that contained a soundtrack piece ‘Bláthú’ that Áine had been commissioned to write.
+Áine and Matt continued playing – in 2015 they performed at a Premiere screening of a film that contained a soundtrack piece ‘Bláthú’ that Áine had been commissioned to write.
 The film is called ‘Connected 2 Each Other’ and Áine and Matt performed live at the screening in London Dec 2015 at The Irish Cultural Centre, Hammersmith, more recently at the premiere in Cultúrlann Sweeney, Kilkee.

-Áine is still composing and will be doing concerts/gigs to introduce the new tunes as time goes on.
-She and Jimmy Clancy host a weekly Thurs night seisiún in Cruises Bar, Ennis.
+Áine is still composing and will be doing concerts/gigs to introduce the new tunes soon.

-She composes by commission as gifts/special occasions if requested.
+She composes by commission for gifts/special occasions if requested.

 She can be contacted at firstname.lastname@example.org.